Cfeusier/Cfeusier.github.io/_posts/2015-01-11-interview-question-function-bind.markdown

 If the function was invoked in the global scope, `this` is bound to the global scope (the `window` in the browser).

 If the function is invoked as a **method** &mdash; i.e., the function is a property on an object, and is invoked like `object.func()` &mdash; the `this` keyword is bound to the `object` to the left of the `.` of the function invocation.
-Anywhere within the scope of the function definition of the function that is currently being invoked, the `this` keyword refers to the `object` at invocation time.
+Anywhere within the body of the function that is currently being invoked, the `this` keyword refers to the `object` at invocation time.

-If the function is invoked using either `.call` or `.apply`, within the function definition of the function that is currently being invoked, the `this` keyword refers to the **first** argument given to either `.call` or `.apply` on invocation.
+If the function is invoked using either `.call` or `.apply`, within the body of the function that is currently being invoked, the `this` keyword refers to the **first** argument given to either `.call` or `.apply` on invocation.
 Let's quickly run through JavaScript's `.call` and `.apply`.

 ### Forced-Context Function Invokers: `.call` and `.apply`